shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 aks-systempool-38000477-vmss000000   Ready    <none>   27h     v1.29.8
 ```

-Once we have verified that NAP automatically scaled the node pool based on the applicaiton workload demand, we can now scale the `store-front` applicaiton back to a single instance.
+Once we have verified that NAP automatically scaled the node pool based on the application workload demand, we can now scale the `store-front` application back to a single instance.

 ```bash
 kubectl scale deployment store-front --replicas=1